JamesMalkin/EfficientBayes/README.md

 Code used for simulations in paper: **'Energy efficient synapses perform approximate Bayesian inference'**

-- Data for figures 2,3 and 4 can be found in the *data* folder
+- Data for figures 2,3 and 4 can be found in the folder-*data-_*

 - Simulations for figures 2,3 and 4 can be replicated using *sims-_.py*

 - Plots for figures 2,3 and 4 can be replicated using *plots-_.py*

-- Figures 2,3 and 4 can be found in the *figures* folder
+- Figures 2,3 and 4 can be found in folder-*figures*